-The Hyperlight Mountain Gear 2400 Southwest Backpack is a 40L pack (with an additional 9.8L of external storage) that is suitable for ultralight backpacking trips, off trail hiking through dense vegetation, or winter day hikes when you need to carry extra clothing layers.
-Made with Hyperlight Mountain Gear’s (HMG) ultralight blend of polyester and cuben fiber, the pack is outfitted with solid external pockets that are highly tear and abrasion resistant for off-trail use in dessert or heavily forested terrain, that would rip mesh pockets to shreds.
+The Hyperlite Mountain Gear 2400 Southwest Backpack is a 40L pack (with an additional 9.8L of external storage) that is suitable for ultralight backpacking trips, off trail hiking through dense vegetation, or winter day hikes when you need to carry extra clothing layers.
+Made with Hyperlite Mountain Gear’s (HMG) ultralight blend of polyester and cuben fiber, the pack is outfitted with solid external pockets that are highly tear and abrasion resistant for off-trail use in dessert or heavily forested terrain, that would rip mesh pockets to shreds.

 A Cuben Fiber Primer